Toshiyasu ISHIOKA, Ph.D.|

 - BS, Pharmaceutical Science The University of Tokyo

-- Toshiyasu Ishioka “Decision of grand panel of intellectual property High Court regarding scope of protection of patent extended by patent term extension” Lexology, February 9, 2017.
+- Toshiyasu Ishioka “Decision of grand panel of intellectual property High Court regarding scope of protection of patent term extension” Lexology, February 9, 2017.

 - Katayama, R., Ishioka, T., Takada, S., Takada, R., Fujita, N., Tsuruo, T., and Naito, M. “Modulation of Wnt signaling by the nuclear localization of cellular FLIP-L.” J. Cell Sci.
 2010.
 123 (Pt 1): 23-8.